genomicsclass/leanpub/manuscript/collinearity.md

 ## Removing Confounding

 This particular experiment could have been designed better.
-Using the same number of male and female mice we can easily design an experiment that let's us compute the sex effect as well as all the treatment effects.
-Specifically,we balance sex and treatments the confounding is removed as demonstrated by the fact that the rank is now the same as the number of columns:
+Using the same number of male and female mice, we can easily design an experiment that allows us to compute the sex effect as well as all the treatment effects.
+Specifically, when we balance sex and treatments the confounding is removed as demonstrated by the fact that the rank is now the same as the number of columns:

 ```r
 Sex <- c(0,1,0,1,0,1,0,1)